-At Cable Connection, we recognize the concerns over worker safety and fairness, human health and environmental risks associated with the use of certain hazardous substances in cable assemblies, wire harnesses and electronic products.
-This is why Cable Connection is actively pursuing and will continue to pursue globally the restricting of use of any hazardous substances or chemicals in its products.
+Cable Connection also recognizes the concerns over human health and environmental risks associated with the use of certain hazardous substances in cable assemblies, wire harnesses and electronic products.
+As a result, Cable Connection is actively pursuing and will continue to pursue globally the restricting of use of any hazardous substances or chemicals in its products.

 Read more on our compliance with various global standards: